ZiningZhu/Leetcode/README.md

 - Searching and Sorting
  - 278 Remember how to implement Binary search
+ - 33 Binary search: Two pointers pointing to the pos 0 and pos length.

 - Dynamic Programming
  - 583 Longest Common Subsequence (and comparison with Longest Common Substring)